raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the new Session Timeout values to use from this point forward in this DSO Session.
 No client response to this unilateral declaration is required or allowed.
-If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST forcibly abort the connection immediately.

 The Keepalive TLV is not used as an Additional TLV.